objcio/articles/2013-10-08-from-nsurlconnection-to-nsurlsession.md

 #### Cookie Policies

 `HTTPCookieStorage` is the cookie storage used by the session.
-By default, `NSHTTPCookieShorage +sharedHTTPCookieStorage` is used, which is the same as `NSURLConnection`.
+By default, `NSHTTPCookieStorage +sharedHTTPCookieStorage` is used, which is the same as `NSURLConnection`.

 `HTTPCookieAcceptPolicy` determines the conditions in which the session should accept cookies sent from the server.